f18-os/producer-consumer-lab-juranga/lab/README.md

 # Producer Consumer Lab

-In this lab, we were required to run three concurrent threads that convert frames to greyscale before displaying them to the user in a video format.
+In this lab, we were required to run three concurrent threads that convert frames to grayscale before displaying them to the user in a video format.

 ## Files located within: